| | | | |

 Guayanas.

-The best: Die Leute am Wegesrand, die uns in scheinbar
+Highlights: Die Leute am Wegesrand, die uns in scheinbar

 ausweglosen Situationen immer wieder neuen Mut gaben und weiterhalfen.